Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 $1,000 toward travel or transfer to United, Southwest, and more.

-Every so often the Hilton HHonors Surpass American Express comes out with a big 85,000 point offer.
+Every so often the Hilton Honors Surpass American Express comes out with this big offer.

-There is a $75 annual fee, which makes this a less exciting deal, but you get instant Hilton HHonors Gold VIP status for holding the card.
+There is a $75 annual fee, which makes this a less exciting deal, but you get instant Hilton Honors Gold VIP status for holding the card.
+If you want no annual fee, consider this deal for 80,000 points.

-This is the largest public deal we’ve seen for this card, so if you’re been holding off, give it a shot now, though if you recently got in on the 85,000 point deal don’t count on Amex matching this bigger offer unfortunately, though you certainly may want to ask.
+This is the largest public deal we’ve seen for this card, so if you’re been holding off, give it a shot now, though if you recently got in on the smaller deal don’t count on Amex matching this bigger offer unfortunately, though you certainly may want to ask.

 Remember, you can only get one bonus per lifetime on a specific American Express card product, so if you’ve had this specific card before you may not be eligible to receive it again.